YureeveRambridge/Credentials-Manager-App-using-MERN-Stack/README.md

 The same must be done for in "backend" and "frontend" folders.

-Then Navigate back to "Credentials Manager Level 35" folder in the command line and type `npm start`and press "enter".
+Then Navigate back to "Credentials Manager" folder in the command line and type `npm start`and press "enter".